Evolutionary argument against naturalism

 The evolutionary argument against naturalism (EAAN) is a philosophical argument asserting a problem with believing both evolution and philosophical naturalism simultaneously.
-The argument was first proposed by Alvin Plantinga in 1993 and "raises issues of interest to epistemologists, philosophers of mind, evolutionary biologists, and philosophers of religion".
+The argument was first formally proposed by Alvin Plantinga in 1993.
 The EAAN argues that the combined belief in both evolutionary theory and naturalism is epistemically self-defeating.
-The argument for this is that if both evolution and naturalism are true, then the probability of having reliable cognitive faculties is low.
-This argument comes as an expansion of the argument from reason, although the two are separate philosophical arguments.
+The argument for this is that if both evolution and naturalism are true, then the probability of having reliable cognitive faculties is low, which then destroys any reason to believe in evolution or naturalism in the first place, as the cognitive faculties one used to deduce evolution or naturalism as logically valid are no longer reliable.
+The argument "raises issues of interest to epistemologists, philosophers of mind, evolutionary biologists, and philosophers of religion".
+It comes as an expansion of the argument from reason, although the two are separate philosophical arguments.

 Development of the idea

 The idea that "naturalism" undercuts its own justification was put forward by Arthur Balfour.
 C. S. Lewis popularised it in the first edition of his book Miracles in 1947.
-Similar arguments were advanced by Richard Taylor in Metaphysics, as well as by Stephen Clark, Richard Purtill and J. P. Moreland.
+Similar arguments were advanced by Richard Clyde Taylor in Metaphysics, as well as by Stephen Clark, Richard Purtill and J. P. Moreland.
 In 2003 Victor Reppert developed a similar argument in detail in his book C.S.
 Lewis's Dangerous Idea, In Defense of the Argument from Reason.
 Contemporary philosophers who have employed a similar argument against physical determinism are James Jordan and William Hasker.

 Plantinga proposed his "evolutionary argument against naturalism" in 1993.
 In the twelfth chapter of his book Warrant and Proper Function, Plantinga developed Lewis' idea, and constructed two formal arguments against evolutionary naturalism.
 He further developed the idea in an unpublished manuscript entitled "Naturalism Defeated" and in his 2000 book Warranted Christian Belief, and expanded the idea in Naturalism Defeated?, a 2002 anthology edited by James Beilby.
 He also responded to several objections to the argument in his essay "Reply to Beilby's Cohorts" in Beilby's anthology.

 In the 2008 publication Knowledge of God Plantinga presented a formulation of the argument that solely focused on semantic epiphenomenalism instead of the former four jointly exhaustive categories.

 Plantinga repeats the argument in his 2011 book Where the Conflict Really Lies: Science, Religion, and Naturalism.